Acrylic & Plastic Bonding

 Note: If the sign is exposed outdoors or under stress, lean toward MMA.

-Yes—but only for specific steps.
+Yes: But only for specific steps.

 Best for: